- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 When you think of Ohio, you may not think that’s the ultimate destination for a road trip.
 I’ve been trying to change that.
 I love living in Ohio and visiting attractions and destinations around this very diverse state!

-You can count on me to share art trails, roadside attractions, small towns that we love and romantic getaways but today I’m sharing another passion of mine.
+You can count on me to share art trails, roadside attractions, small towns that we love, and romantic getaways but today I’m sharing another passion of mine.
 Scenic Byways.
-And with 27 to choose from, Ohio has something for everyone!
+With 27 to choose from, Ohio has something for everyone!

 Wikipedia describes a scenic byway is a specific route recognized by the United States Department of Transportation of having a special feature.
 One of those special features has to include archeological, cultural, historic, natural, recreational, and scenic.